awsdocs/iam-user-guide/doc_source/access_policies_examples.md

-# Example Policies<a name="access_policies_examples"></a>
+# Example IAM Identity\-Based Policies<a name="access_policies_examples"></a>

-A [policy](access_policies.md) is an entity in AWS that, when attached to an identity or resource, defines their permissions\.
-AWS evaluates these policies when a principal, such as a user, makes a request\.
+A [policy](access_policies.md) is an object in AWS that, when associated with an identity or resource, defines their permissions\.
+AWS evaluates these policies when a principal entity \(user or role\) makes a request\.
 Permissions in the policies determine whether the request is allowed or denied\.
-Policies are stored in AWS as JSON documents that are attached to principals as *identity\-based policies* or to resources as *resource\-based policies*\.
-You can attach an identity\-based policy to a principal \(or identity\), such as an IAM group, user, or role\.
+Most policies are stored in AWS as JSON documents that are attached to an IAM identity \(user, group of users, or role\)\.
 Identity\-based policies include AWS managed policies, customer managed policies, and inline policies\.
 To learn how to create an IAM policy using these example JSON policy documents, see [Creating Policies on the JSON Tab](access_policies_create.md#access_policies_create-json-editor)\.

 By default all requests are denied, so you must provide access to the services, actions, and resources that you intend for the identity to access\.
 If you also want to allow access to complete the specified actions in the IAM console, you need to provide additional permissions\.